-Trees are being primarily engineered for insect resistance (with the Bt gene), resistance to glyphosate, reduced lignin, and faster growth.
+Trees are being primarily engineered for insect resistance (with the Bt gene), tolerance to glyphosate, reduced lignin, and faster growth.
 The escape of any of these traits into native forests (considered inevitable given the unreliability of sterility technologies), is likely to unleash devastating impacts on native forest ecosystems.
-Potential impacts include: contamination with the insect resistance gene disrupting forest ecosystems for which insects are an integral component; contamination with the low-lignin gene resulting in forest trees that cannot resist insects, disease or environmental stresses like wind; and escape of the gene for faster growth leading to transgenic trees out-competing native trees and plants for light, water and nutrients and leading to soil loss and desertification.
+Potential impacts include: Contamination with the Bt-toxin insect resistance will decimate insects sensitive to Bt-toxin, such as Lepidopterae (butterflies and moths), and potentially their predators (Hilbeck, 1998) and further impacting on bird populations, ultimately disrupting forest ecosystems for which insects are an integral component.
+Contamination with the low-lignin gene resulting in forest trees that cannot resist insects, disease or environmental stresses like wind.
+Escape of the gene for faster growth leading to transgenic trees out-competing native trees and plants for light, water and nutrients and leading to soil loss and desertification.